Five Carpet Cleaning Methods used by Carpet Cleaners

 Yet some of these carpet cleaning methods can be as beneficial as steam cleaning in certain circumstances, and so we have described them here so that you can make an informed decision as to which method to pick for your carpet cleaning service.

 Invariably, factors such as cost, depth of cleaning, drying times and level of disruption during the cleaning service play a part in the decision-making process.
 Each of the following cleaning methods has its advantages and disadvantages.
-Read on to decide which method is right for you.
+Read on to decide which process is right for you.

 Hot Water Extraction – Steam Cleaning